JetBrains/Qodana/topics/jenkins.md

 In this configuration, the `environment` block defines the `QODANA_TOKEN` variable to invoke the [project token](project-token.md) generated in Qodana Cloud and contained in the `qodana-token` [global credentials](%JenkinsCred%).
-The project token is required by the paid %product% [licenses](pricing.md), and is optional for the Community license.
+The project token is required by the paid %product% [linters](pricing.md#pricing-linters-licenses), and is optional for using with the Community linters.
 You can see these sections to learn how to generate the project token in Qodana Cloud:

 * The [](cloud-onboarding.md) section explains how to get the project token generated while first working with Qodana Cloud
 * The [](cloud-projects.xml#cloud-manage-projects) section explains how to create a project in the existing Qodana Cloud organization

 This configuration uses the `docker` agent to invoke %product% [Docker images](docker-images.md).
 Using the `WORKSPACE` variable, the `args` block mounts the local checkout directory to the project directory of a Docker image,